 Our building is specifically designed to meet the unique needs of our early years learners.
 All classrooms have access to sensory break spaces, outdoor learning spaces and private in class bathrooms to assist with the individual needs of all students.

 We recognize the key learning that takes place in the early years of schooling, so we take a direct and individualised focus on communication, play skills and emerging independence with all our students.

-We are currently in the process of developing a play based learning space for the Lower Primary students of Eastern Ranges School.
+We are currently in the process of developing a play based learning space for the junior school students of Eastern Ranges School.
 This will specifically target developmental play and the vital role this has with the development of communication, interaction and social skills.